+- Keep offering allergens often.
 Once you've introduced baby to the major allergens, keep offering them!
 This is especially important if your baby is at high risk for allergies.
 Keep serving potential allergens in accordance to your family's meals.
 If your baby is at low risk, you can be more relaxed about it, but if you have a higher risk babe, you may need to make more of an effort to offer peanuts and eggs 3 times per week.

 Baby Led Weaning Friendly Ways to Offer Allergens

-Peanuts - Peanut butter is the easiest (make sure it has no added sugar)!
+- Peanuts - Peanut butter is the easiest (make sure it has no added sugar)!
 Stir into oatmeal, yogurt, or applesauce, spread onto toast fingers or pancakes, bake into oatmeal or muffins, blend into smoothies

-Tree Nuts - use almond butter just like peanut butter (above), crush walnuts, pecans or other tree nuts into crumbs and coat slippery foods, sprinkle on yogurt or oatmeal, or use as breading for chicken or fish
+- Tree Nuts - use almond butter just like peanut butter (above), crush walnuts, pecans or other tree nuts into crumbs and coat slippery foods, sprinkle on yogurt or oatmeal, or use as breading for chicken or fish

-Eggs - scrambled, boiled, or as an omelet, stirred into hot oatmeal, French toast, veggie and egg casseroles or muffins
+- Eggs - scrambled, boiled, or as an omelet, stirred into hot oatmeal, French toast, veggie and egg casseroles or muffins

 - Sesame - tahini (used like nut butter in the examples above), sesame seeds sprinkled on yogurt or oatmeal, or for coating slippery foods

 Do I Need Specialty Products?

+Peanut- and egg- containing products for the purpose of allergen exposure for babies (such as Lil Mixins or Ready Set Food) can be a great tool if you're nervous about serving allergens to your little one or if your family doesn't eat them often.
+But in general, I find them expensive and unnecessary if you already have natural peanut butter and eggs in your house.
 Peanut puff snacks (such as Bamba or Puffworks) are a fun, less messy change-up for a snack that I will give every once in a while, but I don't typically buy them since they can be difficult to find and pretty costly.
 I do love pure peanut powder (like Crazy Richard's) for babies, since it thickens things like yogurt and oatmeal nicely, and is an easy way to get peanuts in for little ones.